Terms of Service

 When Pricing May Change

-Pricing is not an acquired right and may be changed by Briance at any time, including (without limitation) due to cost increases, operational changes, service area considerations, updated pricing models, or where Briance determines that the current pricing and/or time allocation is no longer appropriate for the home’s needs or expectations.
+Pricing is not an acquired right and may be updated at any time, including (without limitation) due to cost increases, service area considerations, updated pricing models, or where Briance determines that current pricing is no longer appropriate for the home’s size, condition, or requested scope.

-If a pattern of cancellations alters the effective Cadence of a Subscription, Briance may adjust pricing accordingly to reflect the actual service cadence (e.g., recurring cancellations that effectively convert an “Every week” Subscription into an “Every 2 weeks” cadence).
+If a pattern of cancellations alters the effective Cadence of a Subscription, pricing may be adjusted to reflect the actual cadence (for example, recurring cancellations that effectively convert an “Every week” Subscription into an “Every 2 weeks” cadence).

 Acceptance of Updated Pricing